Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

 To the best of our knowledge, Paschali \textit{et al.} \cite{paschali2018generalizability_A1} were the first to systematically evaluate the white-box attack against a variety of medical imaging models of several medical tasks, including skin lesion classification and whole brain segmentation.
 Concretely speaking, they transfer adversarial attack methods for natural images \cite{GoodfellowSS14, moosavi2016deepfool, papernot2016limitations} directly to medical images, which poses an underlying threat to modern diagnosis DNN models.
 In the meantime, the attack success rate can be further reduced when attackers are in the face of deeper diagnosis models.

 Generally, white-box adversarial attacks are conducted by solving a certain optimization problem.
 Nevertheless, Allyn \textit{et al.} \cite{allyn2020adversarial_A6} leveraged a generative model to produce visually undetectable adversarial perturbations corresponding to original input images.
-The generated adversarial examples can obtain a terribly high attack success (fooling) rate to dermoscopic image recognition systems, presenting a significant risk of misdiagnosis.
+The generated adversarial examples can obtain a terribly high attack success (fooling) rate to dermoscopic image recognition systems, presenting a significant risk of misdiagnosis in real-world scenarios.

 In addition to generating the adversarial perturbation corresponding to a certain medical image, several works \cite{hirano2021universal_A7_D55, foote2021now_A39, minagi2022natural_A19} consider obtaining a universal perturbation that is adaptive to a large proportion of medical images from a certain dataset, causing a security hole in the computer-aided clinical diagnosis.
 Hirano \textit{et al.} \cite{hirano2021universal_A7_D55} conducted a universal adversarial attack for medical image classification under both targeted and non-targeted scenarios.
-Note that the main goal of the targeted attack is to enable the adversarial example to be misclassified as a specified target category.
-Oppositely, the non-targeted attack just focuses on making the DNN model conduct wrong inference results.
-They discovered that non-targeted adversarial attacks can further achieve better transferability than targeted attacks.
+Note that the main goal of the targeted attack is to enable adversaries to be misclassified as a specified target class.
+Oppositely, non-targeted attacks just focus on making DNN models output wrong results.
+They discovered that non-targeted adversarial attacks can achieve better transferability than targeted attacks.